spine/spine.site/app/views/mobile_docs/example2.md

     npm install .

+These will download and install the local dependencies in a folder called `node_modules` (which shouldn't be in your source control).

 The last thing we need to do, is to run Spine's development server, [Hem](http://spinejs.com/docs/hem).

     hem server

+Hem compiles CoffeeScript files, resolves dependencies, wraps source into [CommonJS modules](http://spinejs.com/docs/commonjs) and concatenates everything into one Javascript file, `application.js`.

 Now the server's running, we navigate to our initial application on [http://localhost:9294](http://localhost:9294/).